cognaize/pycognaize/docs/source/tutorials/leveraging_tables.rst

     table_field = document.x['table']
     table_1 = table_field[0]

-cognaize python SDK provides a wide functionality designed to handle data in table forms of :term:`snapshot` in the most efficient way.
-Two main concepts for accessing and representing tables in cognaize SDK are ``TableField`` and ``TableTag`` classes.
+Cognaize python SDK provides a wide functionality designed to handle data in table forms of :term:`snapshot` in the most efficient way.
+Two main concepts for accessing and representing tables in Cognaize SDK are ``TableField`` and ``TableTag`` classes.

 See corresponding documentation in API reference